mongodb-partners/Atlas_to_Redshift/README.md

 ![](https://github.com/Babusrinivasan76/atlastoredshift/blob/main/images/Glue%20connection%20testing.png)

-i.
+k.
 Create a glue job in AWS Glue studio.

-j.
+l.
 Select the Spark script editor and click "Create".

 ![](https://github.com/Babusrinivasan76/atlastoredshift/blob/main/images/Gluejob1.png)

-k.
+m.
 Copy the code from the [link](https://github.com/mongodb-partners/Atlas_to_Redshift/blob/main/code/glue_pyspark_atlas_to_redshift.py) to the "Script" tab.
 Overwrite if there is a template code already available.

 ![](https://github.com/Babusrinivasan76/atlastoredshift/blob/main/images/Gluejob2.png)

-l.
+n.
 Update the MongoDB connection details for mongo_uri, and MongoDB Database credentials noted down in the [previous step](https://github.com/mongodb-partners/Atlas_to_Redshift/blob/main/README.md#:~:text=name%20and%20password%20to%20be%20referencenced%20in%20the-,future%20step,-.).
 Update the Database name and collection name as [note above](https://github.com/mongodb-partners/Atlas_to_Redshift/blob/main/README.md#:~:text=to%20be%20referenced-,in%20future%20step,-.).
 Update the connection name you noted down in the [previous step](https://github.com/mongodb-partners/Atlas_to_Redshift/blob/main/README.md#:~:text=name%20to%20be%20referenced%20in%20the-,future%20step,-.) and provide a [name](https://github.com/mongodb-partners/Atlas_to_Redshift/blob/main/code/glue_pyspark_atlas_to_redshift.py#:~:text=enter%20the%20database%20name) for the Redshift database.

-m.
+o.
 Configure the job name and [AWS role](https://github.com/mongodb-partners/Atlas_to_Redshift/blob/main/README.md#:~:text=note%20down%20the%20role%20name) in the "Job details" tab.
 You can keep all the other parameters as default.

 ![](https://github.com/Babusrinivasan76/atlastoredshift/blob/main/images/gluejob3.png)

-n.
+p.
 Save the job and click "Run"

-o.
+q.
 Ensure the job ran successfully

-p.
+r.
 Validate the table and data in Redshift as described below.

   i.
 Search for Redshift in AWS search bar.